-Management has chosen not to adjust for an error reported in debt issuance costs.
-As a result, expenditures in the general fund are understated by \$92,115 and expenses in the wastewater utility are overstated by \$12,370.
+In addition, the effect of prior year uncorrected misstatements related to debt issuance costs is to overstate expenditures in the general fund by \$31,165 and expenses in the wastewater utility by \$12,370.

 Management has determined that the effects of the uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.